 What Is GLM 5.2?

 GLM 5.2 is the latest flagship large language model from Zhipu AI, a Beijing-based lab that has become one of China’s most aggressive open-weight model publishers.
-It is built on the GLM-5 base and uses a Mixture-of-Experts architecture with 744 billion total parameters, of which only 40 billion activate for any given token.
+It is the newest release in Zhipu’s full GLM model family.
+It is built on the GLM-5 base and uses a Mixture-of-Experts architecture with 753 billion total parameters, of which only 40 billion activate for any given token.
 That design keeps the running cost closer to a 40B model while drawing on the knowledge of a much larger one.

 The release is squarely aimed at developers.
 Zhipu positioned GLM 5.2 around long-horizon coding and agentic work, the kind of multi-step tasks where a model writes, runs, and revises code across an entire project.
 It connects to popular coding clients through an Anthropic-compatible endpoint, so tools like Claude Code, Cline, OpenCode, and OpenClaw can point at it without a proprietary SDK.